 TARGET STRATEGY ОИТСОМЕ ACCOUNTABILITY TIMELINE People who are Chronically Homeless Reduce the number of people and families who are chronically homeless in the community.
-2. Pr ei 3.
-W hi 4.
+2. Pl ei 3.
+W h 4.
 N (2 5.
-In (2 6.
-D po 7.
-Ex s) 8.
-In convene a Housing First workgroup to strengthen the system efforts to serve hose who are most vulnerable and provide programs to fidelity.
+Ir (2 6.
+D p 7.
+Ex sy 8.
+Ir convene a Housing First workgroup to strengthen the system efforts to serve nose who are most vulnerable and provide programs to fidelity.
 Prioritize interim housing beds for people who are chronically homeless and intered in a housing program.
-Fork collaboratively with other systems of care to create additional supportive busing beds that prioritize people with high needs.
-Further of people who are chronically homeless decreases by 25%.
-For baseline: 115 individuals & 8 families) For ease in Housing First Supportive Housing capacity in the community by 30%.
-For ease the number of negative exits from Supportive Housing to non-termanent housing by 3%.
-(2017 baseline: 8%) For ease the number of negative exits from Supportive Housing to non-termanent housing by 3%.
-(2017 baseline: 8%) For ease the number of site-based Supportive Housing units available to people the are chronically homeless by 50.
-(2018 Baseline: 30 units) County/CFTH/VHA/ Systems of Care End 2019 End 2019 End 2021 End 2021 End 2022 Annual End 2022 Annual End 2022 2019 (1) • C ark County convened a Housing First Work Group.
-2019 2019 (2) racking the percentage of people who are chronically homeless and entered into in ontract. nterim housing has been added to County 2019 (3) dvocated for the Medicaid waiver Foundational Community Supports (FCS) programinto the Housing Solutions Centers. ms, integrating the Sea M ar-CSNW FCS 2019 (4) • N umber of people who are chronically homeless rose: 152 individuals and two fami lies.
-2019 (5) • M ncrease: leriwether Place: 23 units aples Terrace: 21 units for youth
+Pork collaboratively with other systems of care to create additional supportive ousing beds that prioritize people with high needs.
+Sumber of people who are chronically homeless decreases by 25%.
+2017 baseline: 115 individuals & 8 families) Parcease in Housing First Supportive Housing capacity in the community by 30%.
+2018 Baseline: 152 program spots) Recrease the number of negative exits from Supportive Housing to non- Permanent housing by 3%.
+(2017 baseline: 8%) Explore a By Name List for people who are chronically homeless, ensuring cross- Party states and engagement.
+Party states are the number of site-based Supportive Housing units available to people who are chronically homeless by 50.
+(2018 Baseline: 30 units) County/CFTH/VHA/ Systems of Care End 2019 End 2019 End 2021 End 2021 End 2022 Annual End 2022 End 2022 End 2022 2019 (1) • c lark County convened a Housing First Work Group.
+2019 2019 (2) racking the percentage of people who are chronically homeless and entered into in contract. nterim housing has been added to County 2019 (3) dvocated for the Medicaid waiver Foundational Community Supports (FCS) progra rogram into the Housing Solutions Centers. ms, integrating the Sea M ar-CSNW FCS 2019 (4) • N umber of people who are chronically homeless rose: 152 individuals and two fami lies.
+2019 (5) • N ncrease: leriwether Place: 23 units aples Terrace: 21 units for youth